wilaw/carp/draft-law-moq-carp.md

 | CMAF            | cmaf      | This RFC              |

 Every Track entry in a CARP catalog MUST declare a "packaging" type value of "cmaf".

+## Timeline description
+This specification extends the METADATA element of the timeline track, defined in WARP Section 7, in the following four aspects:

+* Specification of a general scheme for metadata signalled through the METADATA element of the timeline track [Ed.Note: This aspect should also be applied to WARP, thus should be moved to WARP later on.]
+* Definition of a namespace for CARP-specific metadata signalled through the METADATA element of the timeline track
+* Addition of metadata signalling of SAP type
+* Addition of metadata signalling of earliest presentation time

+### General metadata scheme
+When not empty, the string in the METADATA field MUST contain one or more comma separated key=value pairs, formatted as Strings as specified in Section 3.3.3 of [RFC9651].
+For example, the METADATA field can be "key1=1,key2=3268".

+### Namespace for CARP-specific metadata signalled through the METADATA element
+For CARP-specific metadata signalled through the METADATA element, the namespace is "ietf:moq:warp:timeline:metadata:carp".

+### Metadata signalling of SAP type
+When the key of a key=value pair is "CARP.SAP_TYPE", the value indicates the SAP type the Object begins with.
+The value 0 indicates that the Object does not start with an ISOBMFF stream access point.
+The value equal to 1, 2, or 3 indicates that the Object begins with a stream access point of SAP type 1, 2, or 3, respectively.
+When the Object is the first Object in the Group, the value MUST be equal to 1 or 2.

+### Metadata signalling of earliest presentation time
+When the key of a key=value pair is "CARP.EARLIEST_PTS", the value indicates the earlier media presentation timestamp of all media samples in the Object.
+When the SAP type of the Object begins with is equal to 2 or 3, this key=value pair SHOULD be present.

 # Catalog Examples